SeppeVerhavert/php-contact-form/README.md

 # Php-contact-form
-Learn to process a contact form.
+Learn to process a contact form in PHP.
 ![screenshot01](https://i.imgur.com/S8u5GXH.jpg)

 ## Objectives
 Your client would like you to make him a website with a few pages.
 One of the pages should actually contain a contact form, so that people can send him messages.
 Create a fully-functioning [html contact form](https://htmldog.com/guides/html/beginner/forms/) which will be processed by a php script.
 That form has to be validated by the W3C and follow the basics of [Accessibility](https://htmldog.com/guides/html/advanced/forms/)...
 Because _[the web is for everyone](https://thatsthespir.it/quote/view/188)_.